Sony Xperia 1 II: Hardware

 The Xperia 1 II has a Qualcomm Snapdragon 865 SoC and an Adreno 650 GPU, accompanied by 8 GB or 12 GB of RAM, 256 GB storage space (which can be expanded up to 1 TB via the microSD card slot), and one nano SIM card slot.
-The display is identical to the one on the Xperia 1, a 6.5-inch 4K HDR OLED with a 21:9 aspect ratio, which Sony claims offers "unprecedented color accuracy".
+The display is identical to the one on the Xperia 1, a 6.5-inch 4K HDR OLED with a 21:9 aspect ratio, which Sony claims offers “unprecedented color accuracy”.
 It is also capable of displaying one billion colors; most smartphone displays have sixteen million colors.
 The phone has a 4000 mAh battery, and supports wireless charging.
 The phone has front-facing dual stereo speakers and a 3.5 mm audio jack.
-The latter feature was not present on Sony's previous flagship phone, and technology journalists noted it as unusual in a flagship smartphones in 2020.
+The latter feature was not present on Sony's previous flagship phone, and technology journalists noted it as unusual in flagship smartphones in 2020.